 And if you think coverage this wide-ranging will cost you a fortune, you'd be mistaken.
 ID theft coverage from Esurance will generally cost you only about $3 a month (or $4 for 2 people).
 We don't think peace of mind should have to put a dent in your bank account.

-Get your free homeowners insurance quote online or call 1-866-439-5633 for a policy you can rely on when you need it the most.
+Get your free homeowners insurance quote online or speak with our licensed agents at 1-866-439-5633 for a policy you can rely on when you need it the most.

 identity theft 101

 If you experience ID theft, you're not alone.
 In 2012, approximately 16.6 million identities were stolen, with 7 percent of U.S. households affected.

 Basically, identity theft occurs when someone uses your personal info (in the form of your social security number, credit card digits, etc.) without your permission.
 Common things an ID thief might do in your name are rent an apartment, buy a plane ticket, or start a phone account, but the options are wide open.

 Thieves can sometimes continue this crime unchecked for days.
 This is because victims often have no idea anything is wrong until they get a credit card bill or check their bank accounts.

 Types of identity theft